-- A randomized, double-blind, controlled,14-day trial compared clonidine (an alpha-2 adrenergic agonist, maximum dose 0.8 mg/day) plus passion flower extract against clonidine plus placebo in the outpatient detoxification of opiate addicts.
+- A randomised, double-blind, controlled,14-day trial compared clonidine (an alpha-2 adrenergic agonist, maximum dose 0.8 mg/day) plus passion flower extract against clonidine plus placebo in the outpatient detoxification of opiate addicts.
 Both treatments were equally efficacious in treating the physical symptoms of withdrawal, but the group receiving passionflower showed superiority over clonidine alone in terms of managing mental symptoms.
 The dosage of the undefined passionflower extract was 60 drops per day.

 - A passion flower and valerian combination improved symptoms of insomnia in uncontrolled trials.
-Side effects characteristic of benzodiazepine tranquilizers were not observed.
+Side effects characteristic of benzodiazepine tranquilisers were not observed.
 In a controlled trial with comparison against chlorpromazine (an antipsychotic drug), EEG recordings showed sedative activity after 6 with the herbal combination.
 The dosage administered in one of these trials was 1.0 to 2.5 dessert-spoonfuls per day of syrup (100 g of which contained 25 g of passion flower extract 1:1 and 12.5 g of valerian extract 1:1).

-- In a randomized, double-blind, placebo-controlled study, a single dose of passion flower extract (equivalent to 7 g of dried herb) demonstrated a sedative effect when compared with baseline values in healthy female volunteers as assessed by a self-rating scale for alertness.
+- In a randomised, double-blind, placebo-controlled study, a single dose of passion flower extract (equivalent to 7 g of dried herb) demonstrated a sedative effect when compared with baseline values in healthy female volunteers as assessed by a self-rating scale for alertness.

-- In a randomized, double-blind trial, Hawthorn (leaf and flower) combined with passion flower reduced heart rate at rest, diastolic blood pressure during exercise, plasma cholesterol and increased exercise capacity compared with placebo in NHYA stage II heart failure patients.
+- In a randomised, double-blind trial, Hawthorn (leaf and flower) combined with passion flower reduced heart rate at rest, diastolic blood pressure during exercise, plasma cholesterol and increased exercise capacity compared with placebo in NHYA stage II heart failure patients.

 Dosage (Divided Daily)